TrevorA17/Customer_Churn_Prediction/README.md

-# Customer_Churn_Prediction
+# Customer Churn Prediction with Machine Learning in R

- Predicting customer churn using logistic regression, decision trees, or neural networks.
+This repository provides a comprehensive approach to predicting customer churn using popular machine learning techniques such as logistic regression, decision trees, and neural networks implemented in R. By leveraging these algorithms, this project aims to help businesses anticipate and mitigate customer churn, thereby fostering better customer retention strategies.
+Whether you're new to machine learning or an experienced practitioner, this repository offers valuable insights and practical examples for tackling the critical challenge of customer churn prediction.